-Over the past month we have had a few members of our local workout group miss workouts for a variety of reasons.
-Illness, wisdom teeth pulled, and PRK laser eye surgery were some of the reasons.
-These are legitimate reasons to miss workouts, but you can still do something to help yourself with other aspects of fitness and health before you return to your routine.
+Over the past month, we have had a few members of our local workout group miss workouts for various reasons, including illness, having wisdom teeth pulled and laser eye surgery.
+These are legitimate reasons to miss workouts, but you still can do something to help yourself with other aspects of fitness and health before you return to your routine.

 Sleep = Recovery

-If you can do something – do it.
+If you can do something, do it.
 If you are ill, your ability to exercise will be limited.
 Even walking may be challenging, but stretching and doing some mobility work is not out of the question.
-A simple light stretch of the back, hips, and hamstrings can even be done in bed or while sitting in a chair.
+A simple light stretch of the back, hips and hamstrings can be done in bed or while sitting in a chair.

-If you can move around, get on the floor and go through and many joint, limb, and core stretches as you can think of.
-If you need some ideas, go to Youtube and look for some mobility videos for the entire body or certain body parts (especially if you are limited to mobility due to broken limb bone, etc).
+If you can move around, get on the floor and go through as many joint, limb and core stretches as you can think of.
+If you need some ideas, look for some mobility YouTube videos for the entire body or certain body parts (especially if you are limited to mobility due to a broken limb, etc.).

-If you can spend 30-45 minutes of your recovery day doing some form of mobility work, you will enjoy feeling great afterwards.
+If you can spend 30-45 minutes of your recovery day doing some form of mobility work, you will enjoy feeling great afterward.

-Sometimes an injury prevents you from running or rucking, but you may still be able to do cardio workouts even if they're biking, rowing, elliptical gliding, or swimming.
+An injury sometimes prevents you from running or rucking, but you still may be able to do cardio workouts even if they're biking, rowing, elliptical gliding or swimming.
 You can do many different style workouts with these events.
-If you do not normally use these workouts, here are some ideas for you:
+If you do not use these workouts normally, here are some ideas for you:

-Bike, elliptical, rowing – Tabata Intervals require you to do 20 seconds full speed sprints, then 10 seconds easy recovery speed, and repeat for 5-7 minutes.
-Try Tabata intervals for 7 minutes, then do a three minute moderate pace recovery speed for a total of 10 minutes.
-Repeat the 10 minute set three to four times for a 30-40 minute workout.
+Bike, elliptical, rowing: Tabata Intervals require you to do 20 seconds of full-speed sprints, then 10 seconds at an easy recovery speed.
+Repeat for 5-7 minutes.
+Try Tabata intervals for seven minutes, then do a three-minute moderate pace recovery speed for a total of 10 minutes.
+Repeat the 10-minute set 3-4 times for a 30- to 40-minute workout.

 After your convalescence is over, if you can say you ate, drank, stretched, slept well and did something physical, you will not feel like you missed out on so much when you start up your normal workouts again.